danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/011_kmsimg_medicaldevices.md

 | InsulinCorp | 50,000.00 | Wholesale of pharmaceutical goods | Medical devices |
 | ... | ... | ... | ... |

 Juno uses the SIC weightings associated with the *manufacture of medical and dental instruments and supplies* (0.725kgCO<sub>2</sub>e/£) and *wholesale of pharmaceutical goods* (0.377kgCO<sub>2</sub>e/£) and multiplies the spends as relevant.
 In this example, we will assume only two spends were associated with medical devices.
-Juno wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places.
+Juno wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places (Equation 11.5).
 Along with adding their units (tCO<sub>2</sub>e), Juno adds the [SC] tag to support transparency around how this figure was calculated.
 The final value added to Juno's report on emissions associated with procurement of medical devices is 24.07tCO<sub>2</sub>e [SC].

 *Equation 11.5* A worked example of calculating emissions associated with procurement of medical devices using an SC approach.